dherault/serverless-offline/README.md

 --dockerNetwork             The network that the Docker container will connect to --dockerReadOnly            Marks if the docker code layer should be read only.
-Default: true --enforceSecureCookies      Enforce secure cookies --hideStackTraces           Hide the stack trace on lambda failure.
-Default: false --host                  -o  Host name to listen on.
+Default: true --enforceSecureCookies      Enforce secure cookies --host                  -o  Host name to listen on.
 Default: localhost --httpPort                  Http port to listen on.
 Default: 3000 --httpsProtocol         -H  To enable HTTPS, specify directory (relative to your cwd, typically your project dir) for both cert.pem and key.pem files